Categories:

 Our Charge: Provide resources for low-income Maine moms to learn how to shop, cook, and eat healthy on a budget.

+Maine SNAP-Ed came to Ethos for assistance reaching low-income Maine moms and helping them change their behavior to eat healthier foods and make their SNAP benefits last all month long.
+One of the biggest challenges of the campaign was overcoming the stigma that healthy foods were too expensive or difficult to cook for busy moms relying on nutrition assistance or living with very low incomes.
 After extensive focus group research with SNAP participants, we developed a multiplatform campaign that positioned healthy foods as fun and easy to prepare, and SNAP-Ed as a provider of easy-to-understand, relevant, and useful information for shopping, cooking, and eating healthy on a budget.
 We established a new, fun, brand look for Maine SNAP-Ed, and carried the simple message (Shop, Cook and Eat Healthy on a Budget – It’s a SNAP!) through a variety of platforms.
 In addition, Ethos provided multiple training sessions for Nutrition Educators to share information through social marketing, social media, public relations and storytelling; we also developed a Social Marketing Toolkit.